 In the beginning of my collegiate years, I studied neuroscience at the University of Michigan.
 I was to become a doctor.
 Yet, I wasn’t ready to close the door on entrepreneurship.
 I found solace in rationalization.
 I told myself, “I could be a practicing doctor, with an enterprising attitude.”

 The first moment, which really shook my world, came while volunteering on ambulances in Israel.
-My initial clinical experience included failing to resuscitate a patient with CPR.
+My initial clinical experience included failing to resuscitate a patient with CPR, as the patient’s wife looked on.
 Feeling a reduced hope in Western medicine, I made a pivotal decision: I would place my energy into biomedical engineering and entrepreneurship.
 I wanted to innovate the tools healthcare professionals used, rather than be a practitioner.
 It was the intersection between math, science and business that I had sought for.

 Though I was on a path to help others, I was doing the opposite for myself.
 I was drowning in the stress of academic work and entrepreneurial projects and imposing unnecessary pressure upon myself.
 I recall 2013 and 2014 as being some of the hardest years of my life.